jdm/tiger/ROADMAP.md

 ## Tiger 0.6

 - [x] Template syntax now uses Handlebars instead of Liquid
+- [x] Exported textures are power-of-2 squares
-- [x] Draw hitbox names in workbench
+- [x] Hitbox names appear in workbench when there is space
 - [x] Upgrade from Heroicons 1.0 to 2.0
 - [x] Can snap to nearby frames
 - [x] Can snap to frame duration multiples of n milliseconds